i have thick wavy hair and live in hawaii

 Make sure you get a hair stylist who understands curly hair if you choose to keep it.
 It makes ALL the difference in the world!
 Also, get some kind of hair serum for frizz.
 I splurge on an expensive kind because it works miracles (even now).
 The brand is “Rene Furterer” and the product is “Karite.”
 If you can find it at all, it’s going to be in a salon.

 Since so many people have straight hair, it’s easy to get bogged down and feel like the odd one out.
 People said a lot of hurtful things to me when I had my old hair, saying I was a frizz-puff and all that.
 On the other hand, I also got a lot of compliments.
 If you can, embrace your look.
-There are always going to be picky and mean people out there, but if you own your style and wear it proudly, people will notice that the most.posted over 3 years ago
+There are always going to be picky and mean people out there, but if you own your style and wear it proudly, people will notice that the most.posted almost 4 years ago

-if you want a break from curls, instead of going for the big chop, you could do a keratin treatment. they are pricey, but they straighten your hair and it becomes so straight and shiny afterwards! plus, it’s great because your hair will be so resistant to frizz afterwards, so maybe where you live this would be a more manageable option. it’s an alternative to a drastic cut.posted over 3 years ago
+if you want a break from curls, instead of going for the big chop, you could do a keratin treatment. they are pricey, but they straighten your hair and it becomes so straight and shiny afterwards! plus, it’s great because your hair will be so resistant to frizz afterwards, so maybe where you live this would be a more manageable option. it’s an alternative to a drastic cut.posted almost 4 years ago